ArielAckerman/UEFA_Champions_League_Project/README.md

 ## Levels of the project

-1. Data Understanding - The dataset contains teams, players details, player stats and records, team managers, matches and their results, goals, stadiums and more from 2016 to 2022.
+### 1. Data Understanding

+   The dataset contains teams, players details, player stats and records, team managers, matches and their results, goals, stadiums and more from 2016 to 2022.

-2. EDA (Exploratory Data Analysis) and Feature Engineering https://github.com/ArielAckerman/UEFA_Champions_League_Project/blob/main/SQL%20UCL%20PROJECT.sql
+### 2. EDA (Exploratory Data Analysis) and Feature Engineering
+   https://github.com/ArielAckerman/UEFA_Champions_League_Project/blob/main/SQL%20UCL%20PROJECT.sql

-3. Report And Presentation
+### 3. Report And Presentation
    https://public.tableau.com/app/profile/itay.glantzen/viz/ProjectUefachampionsleage/TeamandPlayerPerformence

-4. Conclusion And Recommendations
+### 4. Conclusion And Recommendations

+   #### Key Players:

+We recommend Robert Lewandowski to represent our brand.
+After analyzing the data, we have found that he has scored the most goals 54 and 15 assists between 2016 and 2022.
+He has also won 2 awards as the best scorer of the season and assists player of the season for 2019-2020.

+From a national perspective, we recommend Messi and Neymar to represent Latin America, and Salah and Mane to represent Africa.
+These players have been found to lead the scoring list and assists.

+#### Stadiums:

+We recommend using Allianz Arena and Etihad Stadium to promote our brand, as we have observed that the most goals are scored in these stadiums.
+Additionally, we have found that the home teams in these stadiums, namely Bayern Munich and Manchester City, have the highest chances of winning.
+From a strategic perspective, we have noticed that fans are in a positive mood for celebrating, which correlates with increased purchases.

+Furthermore, the Camp Nou has the largest capacity among all the stadiums and a high percentage of attendance.
+Therefore, we recommend considering this stadium as well.

+#### Team Reputation:

+We observed that the teams with the highest scoring records between 2016 and 2022 are Bayern Munich, Real Madrid, and Manchester City.
+We recommend collaborating with these teams to feature the brand's logo on their shirts.

+#### Highlights

+After analyzing the timing of goal-scoring during matches, we have found that the optimal time to promote our brand is during the second half of the game.
+Additionally, we observed that the majority of goals are scored between the 80th and 90th minutes.
+This indicates that the highest level of exposure to viewers occurs in the second half, particularly during the 80th to 90th-minute period, allowing us to expand our brand exposure effectively.

+#### Nationality

+We can observe that the data for 2016 and 2022 shows the highest number of German players, and additionally, German teams have scored the most goals in the UEFA Champions League.
+As a result, we recommend that German brands consider advertising during UEFA Champions League games.

+ג